GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 counter name in the legend below the counter graphs.

-The sizes of the L0, L1 and L2 caches, which may vary depending on the GPU, are reported in the Device Configuration Overview pane.
+The sizes of the L0, L1 and L2 caches, which may vary depending on the GPU, are reported in the Device configuration pane in the Overview tab.

 Users may use the **Counters** combo box on the top left to choose which counters to include in the graph.